Evidence and Property

 Property is released by appointment only.
 Please contact (503) 588-5077 to schedule an appointment.

 Evidence and property that is no longer needed for court proceedings, and the owner is known, will be released.
-The Evidence Officers send a letter to the last known address on file at the Oregon Department of Motor Vehicles, stating the property may be picked up.
+The Evidence employees send a letter to the last known address on file at the Oregon Department of Motor Vehicles, stating the property may be picked up.

 Evidence and property used in the commission of a crime, such as controlled substances or related instruments and/or contraband, which are unlawfully used or possessed, will be destroyed.
 Property will not be released to the owner without photo identification (driver’s license, state ID card, passport, etc.).
 In the case of recovered stolen property, you may be asked to supply proof of ownership.